aweiteka/pulp/docs/sphinx/user-guide/docker-quickstart.rst

 Pulp Service Architecture
 -------------------------

-The Pulp Service Architecture is a distributed task queue composed of Apache, Crane, MongoDB, QPID, Pulp CeleryBeat, Pulp Resource Manager, an arbitrary number of Pulp Workers, the pulp-admin-client, and the docker client.
-Workers can be spun up manually to scale the architecture.
+The Pulp Service Architecture is a multi-service application composed of an Apache web server, MongoDB and QPID for messaging.
+Tasks are performed using a Celery distributed task queue.
+Workers can be added to scale the architecture.
+Administrative commands are performed remotely using the pulp-admin client.

 .. image:: images/pulp_component_architecture.png
 The above figure details the deployment of the Pulp Service architecture.